-Conversation Cafe’s will discover, collate and share objects, photographs and documents to tell the personal and community histories of those involved and affected by World War One.
-Run by Nicola Benge, Creative Director of Strike A Light, these informal sessions will connect people with local places associated with WWI, enrich local heritage and provide opportunities to develop new interests.
+Conversation Cafe’s discovered, collated and shared objects, photographs and documents to tell the personal and community histories of those involved and affected by World War One.
+Run by Nicola Benge, Creative Director of Strike A Light, these informal sessions connected people with local places associated with WWI, enriched local heritage and provided opportunities to develop new interests.

-Material for activities will be sourced in county and national archives, whilst local people and descendants of The Boys on the Plaque will add new resources to our collection.
+Material for activities were sourced in county and national archives, whilst local people and descendants of The Boys on the Plaque added new resources to our collection.

 Twelve monthly sessions from October 2015 – September 2016